fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Finally, the Prophet ﷺ   was taken back down to the Blessed Masjid Al-Aqsa and returned to Makkah on the Buraq.

 As he was transported home, he saw various caravans heading towards Makkah, which he would later describe to the Quraish as proof that he really had made this miraculous journey.
-Allah even displayed Bait al-Maqdis to the Prophet (saw), while the Quraish were cross-examining him in the Hijr of the Ka‘bah [Bukhari].
+Allah even displayed Bait al-Maqdis to the Prophet ﷺ  , while the Quraish were cross-examining him in the Hijr of the Ka‘bah [Bukhari].
 The entire journey had taken place in a small portion of a night, and there were many who would mock the Prophet ﷺ   for making such a claim.

 For the Muslims, however, the story was a source of wonder and hope, as it continues to be for us today.
 On this night, the best of creation ﷺ   was given the honour of travelling to various blessed places on earth, then ascending the levels of sky and being finally welcomed into the Divine Presence!
 All this to honour the beloved Prophet ﷺ   and `‘to show him some of Our signs!’` [The Noble Qur’an, 17:1]
 </details><details><summary>